RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 readline-devel sqlite3 sqlite3-devel xz xz-devel
 ```

-For building from source with OpenSUSE you need the packages in pattern `devel_basis`
+For building Python versions from source with OpenSUSE you need the packages in pattern `devel_basis`

 ```sh
 zypper in -t pattern devel_basis